 Step 1: Add the address and name tag to the harness

-Well, having the address and name tag on the harness won’t have any impact on the harness training process, but it could help prevent your dog from getting lost by mistake.
-So, I suggest you get this means of identification fixed before you begin your first training session with your pooch.
+Well, having the address and name tag on the harness won’t impact the harness training process, but it could help prevent your dog from getting lost by mistake.
+So, I suggest you get this means of identification fixed before you begin your first training session with your pup.

 Step 2: Introduce the harness to your dog

 Your dog needs to get used to the harness.
 Don’t be in a rush to wear it on your dog.
-For the first few days, your primary focus should be to introduce the dog to his new harness.
+Your primary focus should be to introduce the dog to his new harness for the first few days.
 How should you go about this?

 You can even put the harness in your hand and let your dog playfully react to it or try to get it from you.
 Make your dog harness training funfilled, and you will see how quickly your dog will become acquainted with the tool.
 You should also not forget to use treats.
 Reward your dog for good behaves during each training session.